Skip to main content

 From that moment on, things got a lot worse for Jennifer and her family.
 Jennifer became petrified that she would sleepwalk and stab Maya in her sleep.
 Every night before she went to bed, she put a gate across the kitchen door.
 She also put all the knives under a pile of plates so the noise would wake her up if she went looking for a knife in her sleep.

 Jennifer has become afraid of being left alone with her daughter.
 On bad days, she begs her husband not to leave the house.
 She is terrified of giving her daughter a bath, afraid that she might snap and drown Maya.
+She avoids using knives to prepare food unless her husband is home to keep Maya in a different room.
 When she is really upset, she finds that if she sits in a certain chair in the living room and says a prayer perfectly 10 times she feels better.
 However, this ritual is taking up more and more time, and now she is doing this about a dozen times a day.
 She also feels constant nausea and a tightness around her throat and chest.

 Jennifer's husband is trying to be understanding but he's getting tired of her obsessing and strange rituals.
 Sometimes she just wants to run away and leave her family forever.
 At least then she knows her thoughts would never come true.